luiscarlos2004/Guitar/README.md

 # Guitar
-This is practice project for education purpose
+This is a practice project for education purpose